About the Journal

 Publication Ethics

 To ensure the objectivity of the decision, each article submitted for publication, after approval by the editorial board, is evaluated according to the official opinion of at least two competent and professional reviewers in the relevant field.
 All reviewers remain anonymous to authors, just as authors also remain anonymous to reviewers.
-Publication Ethics and Malpractice Statement based on Elsevier recommendations and COPE's Best Practice Guidelines (Ethical_guidelines_for_peer_reviewers) for Journal Editors.
+Publication Ethics and Malpractice Statement based on Elsevier recommendations and COPE’s Best Practice Guidelines (Publication Ethics FOR JOURNAL EDITORS) for Journal Editors.

 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.